SeniorDesignFALL2015/Automotive-Safety-System-EE3902/Documentation.md

 ## Assembly and Installation

 3_1.
-There are many different projects within this project are:
+There are many different projects within this project:
 -> Line Following
 -> Obstacle Avoidance
 -> Multiple Position Sensor Interfacing